The latest CMI/MarketingProfs survey highlights the importance of producing informative content for B2B audiences.

 Two in three successful B2B marketers describe their organisations’ content marketing technology proficiency as “expert” or “advanced”.
 Three in four B2B content marketers say they have used or developed long-form material over the past 12 months.

-, the 2019 Chief Marketer B2B Marketing Outlook Survey, shows the pivotal role content plays in attracting customers.
+Another recently released report, the 2019 Chief Marketer B2B Marketing Outlook Survey, shows the pivotal role content plays in attracting customers.
 The 309 survey respondents say email marketing (62 per cent) and content marketing (60 per cent) are the two most valuable techniques for lead nurturing.

 The survey, however, found less than one in four B2B businesses use an in-house editorial team to create their content.
 About the same percentage say freelancers and third-party providers are commissioned for the purpose.
 In most cases – 80 per cent – marketers create content themselves.